svkshailendra/ExpenseCategorizer/README.md

 - **Automated Categorization**
   - ML.NET predicts expense categories (Food, Travel, Utilities, Entertainment, etc.).
-  - Azure OpenAI generates human-readable explanations for each categorization.
+  - Explanations are generated via OpenAI API when quota is available; the app falls back to deterministic ML.NET-based explanations if the API is unavailable.
   - Amounts are parsed with rule‑based heuristics (regex + cleaning).
 ML is used only for category prediction.

 - **Human-in-the-Loop Correction**